weberlab-hhu/predmoter_models/README.md

 (a) The F1 of the predicted peaks versus the experimental peaks was calculated per model, test species and NGS dataset. (b) The precision-recall curves were calculated per test species, model, and dataset.
 The threshold/cutoff points are marked by circles.
-The exact parameters and cutoffs used are listed in in Section 2.4 of the [paper](#citation).
+The exact parameters and cutoffs used are listed in Section 2.4 of the [paper](#citation).
 Two AUPRC baselines (dashed lines) are depicted.
 Baseline 2 only applied to the Combined_02 model’s predictions, as this model trained on additional data (see Section 2.3.1 of the [paper](#citation)). (c) The Combined_02 model’s